Community Engagement

 "Golden Valley Reads," a joint venture between the City of Golden Valley and Hennepin County Library - Golden Valley, seeks to encourage Golden Valley residents to read one book together each year.

-The Hennepin County Library is not hosting a Golden Valley Reads program in 2021.
+The Hennepin County Library is not currently hosting a Golden Valley Reads program.

 -